rbirkaur23/lambda_product/README.md

 # lambda_product
-An example of lambda function:product
+An example of lambda function for product